About the Artist

 I have been fortunate to exhibit throughout the world, including Canada, USA, China, Japan, Indonesia, Europe, and of course the UK.
 I have lectured in Japan, China, USA and Sri Lanka and my work is in private collections worldwide.

 I have written three books on batik - 'Decorative Fabric Painting' (Merehurst 1994), 'Creative Batik' (Search Press, 2001) and Start to Batik, (Search Press, 2009).
 I have been featured in many magazines, including Craft and Design Magazine (Sept/Oct.
 2010) and was a finalist in the International Artist Magazine competition 'Seascapes, Rivers and Lakes'(Feb/March, 2014).
-In August/September 2015, I published a 10-page article 'Capturing the World in Wax and Dyes' describing how I created the batik of the shadows of two men in Deck Chairs called 'Day Out'.
+In August/September 2015, I published a 10-page article 'Capturing the World in Wax and Dyes' describing how I created the batik of the shadows of two men sitting in deck chairs called 'Day Out'.
 In September 2012, I produced a DVD 'Batik Workshop - Fun with Paper and Fabric' (Studio Galli).
 During 2014 - 2015 I taught batik workshops for Specialist Crafts throughout the UK.